-Lake Region Healthcare's Board Certified Neurologist, Dr. James Ragland, has advanced training and experience in diagnosing and treating potential neurological disorders.
-His practice is multifaceted and includes treatment for common central nervous system (brain and spinal cord conditions) including headaches, migraines, tremors, Parkinson's disease, seizure disorders, multiple sclerosis, and memory difficulties.
-Apart, he also treats diseases that may affect peripheral nervous system including carpal tunnel syndrome of the wrist, ulnar neuropathy at the elbow, peripheral neuropathy, cervical radiculopathy, and lumbosacral radiculopathy.
+Lake Region Healthcare's Neurology Department has advanced training and experience in diagnosing and treating potential neurological disorders.
+Our neurology services are multifaceted and include treatment for common central nervous system (brain and spinal cord conditions) including headaches, migraines, tremors, Parkinson's disease, seizure disorders, multiple sclerosis, and memory difficulties.
+We also address diseases that may affect peripheral nervous system including carpal tunnel syndrome of the wrist, ulnar neuropathy at the elbow, peripheral neuropathy, cervical radiculopathy, and lumbosacral radiculopathy.

 Tests & Treatments